T3 (SEPTA Metro): Route description

-Mt.
-Moriah Cemetery cuts off Chester Avenue at 61st Street, so the line makes a left turn at 60th Street then returns to the southwest at Kingsessing Avenue.
-At the southwest corner of the cemetery, the line stops at the Mt.
-Moriah Loop, and some use the loop for trolleys that do not go to either Yeadon or Darby.
-For those that do, the trolleys continue west on Kingsessing Avenue until it reaches 65th Street where it turns northwest.
+Mount Moriah Cemetery cuts off Chester Avenue at 61st Street, so the line makes a left turn at 60th Street then returns to the southwest at Kingsessing Avenue.
+At the southwest corner of the cemetery, the line stops at the Mount Moriah station, and some LRVs use the loop since they do not go to either Yeadon or Darby.
+For those that do, they continue west on Kingsessing Avenue until it reaches 65th Street where it turns northwest.
 At Chester Avenue, 65th Street is staggered and the line navigates a left hand S-turn to rejoin 65th Street north of Chester Avenue.
 The line continues northwest along 65th Street and crosses over the Cobbs Creek Parkway, as well as Cobbs Creek which separates Philadelphia and Delaware Counties.
-It then immediately turns onto another section of Chester Avenue, on its way to the Yeadon Loop.
-Fernwood-Yeadon (SEPTA station) is further north of this terminus and has no connection.
+It then immediately turns onto another section of Chester Avenue, on its way to Yeadon station.
+Fernwood–Yeadon station is further north of this terminus and has no connection.
 However the SEPTA Suburban Bus Routes 68 and 108, which do lead to Fernwood-Yeadon cross the line east of Yeadon Loop at the Church Lane intersection.

-West of Yeadon Loop, some trolleys continue along Chester Avenue until it reaches its terminus at Cedar Avenue, where westbound and eastbound tracks split along 10th Street and 9th Street respectively.
+West of Yeadon Loop, some LRVs continue along Chester Avenue until it reaches its terminus at Cedar Avenue, where westbound and eastbound tracks split along 10th Street and 9th Street respectively.
 The tracks on 10th Street run straight, while those on 9th Street briefly run along Summit Street.
-At Main Street, where 10th Street ends, the westbound tracks turn left and proceed south to the next block at Darby Transit Center, which is primarily served by the T4 trolley, as well as numerous Suburban Division buses.
+At Main Street, where 10th Street ends, the westbound tracks turn left and proceed south to the next block at Darby Transit Center, which is primarily served by the T4, as well as numerous Suburban Division buses.
 Although service ends at Darby Transit Center, the tracks continue east along Main Street to access Elmwood District along the tracks of the T4.

 History

-Trolley service on route 13, now T3, originally operated from Yeadon to Front & Chestnut Streets via Chestnut and Walnut Streets.
+Trolley service on the T3, then Route 13, originally operated from Yeadon to Front & Chestnut Streets via Chestnut and Walnut Streets.
 Service was rerouted into the Subway-Surface Tunnel on September 9, 1956.

 Service to was extended to Darby following the discontinuation of the Route 62 Darby–Yeadon shuttle trolley on January 24, 1971.

-In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro", in order to make the system easier to navigate.
-Under this proposal, the subway–surface lines were to be rebranded as the "T" with a green color and numeric suffixes for each service.
-What was known as Route 13 was renamed "T3".
-SEPTA described that "most comments were positive" in the public comment period for this rebranding project.
+Route 13 was renamed as the T3 on February 24, 2025.